 For children with FASD, decreasing autonomic arousal (the ‘stress’ response) is especially important, and is central to developing greater self-awareness and self-regulation.
 To achieve a better balance of calm and energy, we encourage active upper-lower body and cardiovascular exercise; this increases the ‘space’ between the brain and body (improving self-awareness) and increases cerebral blood flow associated with executive brain functions (improving self-regulation).
 We also seek to build cooperative skills (and increase awareness of others) through providing active experiences in the community and through our warm sessions in activity groups as small as 5 or 6 students per staff member.

 Among any group, children with FASD are the most likely to have had negative experiences with school.
-For that reason, we encourage learning experiences and activities that are humorous, playful and fun.
-Research demonstrates that enjoyable environments increase children’s permeability, opening them up to trying new things and making new connections.
+For that reason, we encourage experiences and activities that are humorous, playful and fun.
+Science shows that fun environments increase children’s permeability, opening them up to trying new things and making new connections.
 Positive emotions help children with FASD to increase their attentional bandwidth, shed negative emotions and behaviors, and develop fresh perspectives.
 We believe that as educators our role is to tap into children’s natural curiosity and help direct it towards healthy and positive paths.
-At the same time, we believe in maintaining positive relationships that allow each child to inform us of any particular emotional or other challenges on any particular day.
+At the same time, we believe in maintaining great relationships that allow each child to inform us of any particular emotional or other challenges on any particular day.
 This allows us to work together with each child and provide the emotional and practical support they need to be successful.